teenvarghese810/API-Automation-using-Cypress/README.md

 ## Summary

-This is an API test automation project using Cypress.
+This is an API test automation framework developed using Cypress.

 Cypress is a next generation front end testing tool built for the modern web .This enables you to write faster, easier and more reliable tests. https://www.cypress.io/